 Today’s transformative organization is powered by effective leadership.
 We turn to leaders to help guide and steer the best way forward—and we count on them to help us navigate difficult times.
 But what exactly does effective leadership look like, and who makes the best leaders?

-Keep reading to learn more about theories of leadership, how leadership drives ROI, and what today’s best leaders look like.
+Keep reading to learn more about leadership theories, how leadership drives ROI, and what today’s best leaders look like.

-Over the years, several different theories of leadership have emerged.
+Over the years, several different leadership theories have emerged.
 Briefly, let’s examine three of the most popular.